brainhack-school2025/albert-plante_project/README.md

 $$g=\frac{r}{R}$$

-This ratio provides into myelin integrity and neuronal health.
+This ratio provides insight into myelin integrity and neuronal health.

 #### Volume Fractions and their significance
 * **Myelin Volume Fraction (MVF)** represents the proportion of myelin in a given tissue volume.